1102131860/systolic_array/README.md

 ## Team common directories on ECE Linux Machine
+You only have the permission to write to files taht are in your group.
 Please `cd` the full path directly to access.
 ``` bash
 /tools/projects/ece4804/group01
 /tools/projects/ece4804/group02